wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 #endif
 ```

-To receive the result of the login, define a GameObject in your scene called `PicoPayment` (the name is important) and attach a script that defines a `LoginCallback` method.
+To receive the result of the login, define a GameObject in your scene called `PicoPayment` (the name is important) and attach a script that defines a `LoginOrUserInfoCallback` method.

 ```
-void LoginCallback(string result);
+void LoginOrUserInfoCallback(string result);
 ```

 Where `result` is a string containing a serialized JSON object representing the result of the sign in request.